mozilla/application-services/components/support/uniffi/README.md

 Lots!

 The complexity of maintaining all this tooling could be a greater burden then maintaining the manual bindings.
-We migth isolate expertise in a small number of team members.
+We might isolate expertise in a small number of team members.
 We might spend more time working on this tooling than we'll ever hope to get back in time savings from the generated code.